Renjian-buchai/c-sstdlib/README.md

 1. Download distributable from `Releases` section
 2. Unzip it.

-If you are using a compiler (e.g. GNU/g++, LLVM/clang), add the following flag when compiling `-I path/to/library/sstd`.
-This sstd should be the working directory of the library, not the include directory of the library.
+If you are using a compiler (e.g. GNU/g++, LLVM/clang), add the following flag when compiling `-I path/to/library/(sstd)`.
+This sstd should be the top-level directory of the library, not the sstd directory of the library.

-If you are using an IDE (e.g. code::blocks), go to compiler settings -> additional include paths and add `path/to/library/sstd` to it.
+If you are using an IDE (e.g. code::blocks), go to compiler settings -> additional include paths and add `path/to/library/(sstd)` to it.
 For instructions specific to your IDE, please visit the IDE's documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>